 - Drink liquids between, rather than with, meals.

-- Avoid food odors.
+- Avoid foods with strong odors.
 Stay out of the kitchen during food preparation if you can.

 You may need medication to control severe diarrhea, but food also can play a role.

-- Try nibbling salty foods, including crackers and pretzels, to replace lost sodium.
+- Try nibbling salty foods, such as crackers and pretzels, to replace lost sodium.

 Sore or Dry Mouth and Throat